Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Encryption

 Use encryption for data in transit and at rest.
-Ensure data remains encrypted between on-premises and cloud environments and encrypted when stored in the cloud.
+Ensure data remains encrypted between on-premises and cloud environments and is encrypted when stored in the cloud.

 Multi-factor authentication (MFA)